How to Prepare for a Parent-Teacher Conference if Your Child Has ADHD

 - Be aware that the teacher might have some misconceptions about ADHD – for example, they might assume that all kids should be on medication or that video games cause problems with attention.
 Come prepared to talk about how ADHD affects your child and correct anything you know to be false.
 This means it’s important to know the facts about ADHD.
 You could also bring the teacher a copy of your favorite book on ADHD.

 - On the other hand, be aware that your child’s teacher is an expert in education and will likely know a lot about ADHD and how to manage it in the classroom.
-Ask her about how she manages attention problems in the classroom and how your child’s behavior compares with other kids she’s taught in the past.
+Ask them about how they manage attention problems in the classroom and how your child’s behavior compares with other kids she’s taught in the past.

 - Be prepared to discuss medication issues – your feelings about medication, whether you’ve tried it, how it’s worked, what your child is taking, when it’s administered, and what to expect.
 Come up with a plan to let the teacher know when your child has forgotten to take his medication.
 It happens in every family – you drop your child off at school, arrive home and find the pill next to the cereal bowl.
 Ask the teacher if she’d prefer for you to bring the medication to school, or (if that’s not possible) to let the office know so that she can prepare for a day that might be more challenging for your child.
 Also, discuss how medication affects your child.
 For example, does he pay attention more but not eat lunch because of the side effects?